 What began as a “we should do that” type of moment in the summer of 2011 has turned into one of the most memorable and moving activities between a sports franchise and community partner in Oklahoma City.
 The Barons Buddies Program pairs members of the Oklahoma City Barons hockey team with select athletes and their families from Special Olympics Oklahoma.
 The season-long activity includes a tour of the Barons locker room, a bowling activity, a hockey game and an end of season pizza party.

-The first event was at the home of the Barons, the Cox Convention Center.
-It was an opportunity for each player to get to know the athlete and vice versa in a setting that allowed for interaction as well as some one-on-one time.
-Each athlete got a tour of the locker room and a stick autographed by the entire team.
+Each member of the Barons team is paired with a Special Olympics athlete via an application process.
+The first event is at the home of the Barons, the Cox Convention Center.
+It is an opportunity for each player to get to know the athlete and vice versa in a setting that allowed for interaction as well as some one-on-one time.
+Each athlete gets a tour of the locker room.

-At the game February 3, the Barons would be wearing one-of-a-kind jerseys featuring the SpecialOlympics Oklahoma logo.
+One night each season, the Barons wear one-of-a-kind jerseys featuring the Special Olympics Oklahoma logo.
 The jerseys were available for bids following the game.
-As partners inthe event, all proceeds from the auction were donated to Special Olympics Oklahoma.
+As partners in the event, all proceeds from the auction are donated to Special Olympics Oklahoma.